jskeleton-fireal/bonehud/.github/README.md

 <!-- TITLE -->
-an edit of rayshud to make it bonelicious. made by the goat jskeleton.

-this page is VERY bare bones (laugh at this) at the moment... still trying to figure this out
+an edit of rayshud designed to be readable for low resolutions at 4 by 3 aspect ratio. this is not a stylish hud at all this hud is for people with dookie pcs (such as myself) </br></br>